 Find the full list of ingredients, instructions, and a nutritional breakdown below.
 If you have questions or cook this recipe, please let me know in the comments, and make sure to rate this recipe so it’s easy for others to find.

 - Preheat the oven to 170 C / 335-338 F.

 - Combine the dry ingredients in a mixing bowl: hemp seeds, coconut, almonds and cassava flour.

 - Add the melted coconut oil and maple syrup and mix through really well.
 The mixture should be thick and sticky.

 - Line a flat baking sheet with parchment/baking paper and grease with some coconut oil.

 - Shape the mixture into small, round biscuits and place on the sheet, allowing some space between each cookie.
 You can use a spoon and your hands (wetting them in between batches).
 When baking, the biscuits will spread and flatten, so they need that space around them.

 - Place in the oven, middle shelf, for 12 minutes.
-Keep an eye on them at a 10-minute mark, to make they don’t burn.
+Keep an eye on them at a 10-minute mark, to make sure they don't burn.
 They should be golden brown.
 Remove from the oven and allow to cool on the sheet for 5-10 minutes.